University of Michigan fires president

 Mary Sue Coleman, a former president at Michigan, will serve as interim president.
 She is a former president of the Association of American Universities.

-In November 2020, the university agreed to pay $9.25 million to eight women whom Martin Philbert, a former provost, harassed during his tenure.
+Schlissel’s firing comes in the wake of the firing of another top Michigan administrator accused of sexually harassing subordinates.
+The university agreed in November 2020 to pay $9.25 million to eight women whom Martin Philbert, a former provost, harassed during his tenure.

 Trending Stories